-To create a new field, first select the desired property at the top of the screen.
-Then, navigate to the Fields area menu and select the Create new field button.
+To create a new field, first select the desired farm at the top of the screen.
+Then, navigate to the Fields area menu and select Create new field.

-Create the new field with either the Draw your fields, Upload file or Field detection options.
+Create the new field with either the Import, Draw or Detect options.
+The option to Insert Size should be avoided.

-Select the Click or drag file to this area to upload button.
+Select within the Click or drag file to this area to upload button.